kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

 We also need to implement `closest_preceding_node` function.
-It will return the node from the finger table which is the most immediate predecessor of the id.
+It will return the node from the finger table which is the most immediate `predecessor` of the `id`.

 ```rust
 impl NodeService {